josefemagine/akii/supabase/functions/bedrock/README.md

 # Super-Action Edge Function

-This Supabase Edge Function securely handles all AWS Bedrock operations for the Akii platform.
+This Supabase Edge Function securely handles all AWS Bedrock operations for the Akii platform. **THIS FUNCTION ALWAYS RUNS IN PRODUCTION MODE WITH REAL AWS SERVICES.**

+## CRITICAL: Production-Only Operation

+This Edge Function is configured to **ONLY OPERATE IN PRODUCTION MODE** with real AWS Bedrock services:

+1. **Real AWS Credentials Required**: Valid AWS credentials must be provided - the function will error if credentials are missing
+2. **No Mock Data**: No mock or simulated responses are ever used
+3. **No Development Mode**: There is no development or testing mode - all environments use production settings
+4. **Direct AWS API Access**: Every request goes directly to the real AWS Bedrock service
+5. **Financial Implications**: All operations have real billing implications
+6. **Strict Authentication**: Every request requires proper authentication

+Any attempt to use mock data or development-mode fallbacks is strictly prohibited and has been removed from the codebase.

 ## Overview